aliakseiyanchuk/terraform-provider-az-confidential/docs/resources/apim_subscription.md

   be using.
-  Example how to create ciphertext using Terraform provider Consider the following example that creates a ciphertext that can be used for test and acceptance purposes for next year when the content should not be read more that 50 times:
+  Example how to create ciphertext using Terraform provider Consider the following example that creates a ciphertext that can be used for test and acceptance purposes for next year when the content should not be read more than 50 times:

   variable "primary_key" {
     type        = string